Two months ago, I had my first Brazilian Keratin hair straightening treatment. As promised, I want to keep you all updated as to how it’s going.

 Sulphate And Sodium Chloride-Free Shampoos Can Still Be Drying

 I made the mistake of using an organic sulphate and sodium chloride-free shampoo that was good for my flaky scalp, but actually a little drying for my hair.
-I started using it prior to the Brazilian Keratin and was please to know that it was already free of the things I was supposed to be avoiding with my new hair.
+I started using it prior to the Brazilian Keratin and was pleased to know that it was already free of the things I was supposed to be avoiding with my new hair.
 So, I kept using this shampoo.

 Anyway, I switched shampoos and now alternate between my old one for flaky scalp and a new one that’s more moisturizing.
 The moisturizing shampoo that I bought was recommended to me by Nicole at Stacey’z Salon, where I had my Brazilian Keratin treatment done complimentary.
 It’s Kevin Murphy Luxury Wash and Kevin Murphy Luxury Rinse.
 Kevin Murphy is a salon-only line that uses the highest quality natural ingredients.
 These two products are for thick, colored hair.
 My hair isn’t colored, but it was getting dry.